-A vulnerability in cyber security refers to any weakness capable of being exploited by a bad actor.
+A Security vulnerability refers to any weakness capable of being exploited by a bad actor.
 According to ISO 27002, a vulnerability is “a weakness of an asset or group of assets that can be exploited by one or more threats.”

 Threats are any situation or tactic that can exploit a vulnerability to cause damage to an asset.
 In security we typically measure in “risk” and our goal is to understand, mitigate, and control that risk.
 In this sense, risk is the marrying of threats and vulnerabilities.

 An exploit refers to the manner in which the vulnerability is exposed, usually through a code or tool.
 Depending on the vulnerability exploited, the impact can be disastrous, compromising your data and granting cyber attackers free run of your company’s systems, code, and otherwise sensitive data.

 Due to the prevalence of cyber threats, many companies have begun to re-assess their priorities.
 Vulnerabilities now only come behind cloud security, threat intelligence and data privacy when it comes to cyber security investment priorities.